Home

 • "The LORD is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit."

-The Lord will save those who are of a broken, repentant or truly sorrowful Spirit.
-For it is written, He resists the proud, but gives grace to the humble (james 4:6).
-If we humbly look at ourselves for what we are, we will know that we deserve to be punished for our sins against God, and that it is only by His sovereign mercy that we will be delivered from the judgment that we so "rightfully" deserve.
+The Lord will save those who are of a broken and contrite (repentant) spirit.
+For it is written, He resists the proud, but gives grace to the humble (James 4:6).
+If we are truly sorrowful in spirit that we humbly look at ourselves for what we are, we will know that we deserve to be punished for our sins against God.
+We will know that it is only by His sovereign mercy that we will be delivered from the judgment that we so rightfully deserve.
+The key word there is rightfully, which means we have come to recognize our condition, rather than make excuses for it.

 Acts 5:31